 While Wireshark does a great job of capturing every packet that flows past it, in some cases you’ll need to analyze a session from a remote server.
 Unless you have special networking equipment, this can be difficult.
 Sometimes it’s easier to capture traffic on the remote server, then analyze it on your desktop.

-tcpdump is a command line packet analyzer.
+tcpdump is a command-line packet analyzer.
 It’s not as easy to use as Wireshark, but it’s just as capable of capturing traffic.
-Since tcpdump runs in a terminal mode, it’s possible to launch it through an SSH session.
-With the proper command line options, you can export a tcpdump session that’s compatible with Wireshark.
+Since the tcpdump command runs in a terminal mode, it’s possible to launch it through an SSH session.
+With the proper command-line options, you can export a tcpdump session that’s compatible with Wireshark.

 Before you begin

 To follow the directions in this guide, you’ll need the following:

 - A remote computer with an SSH server and tcpdump installed

 - Services that generate network traffic, like Apache or node.js, running on the remote computer

 - A local computer with an SSH client and Wireshark installed

 The goal is to use tcpdump commands on the remote computer, through SSH, to capture network traffic.
 Then the captured traffic can be copied to the local computer for analysis with Wireshark.

 This is useful when you don’t have physical access to the remote machine or are running it ‘headless,’ i.e. without a keyboard and monitor.